If You’re Always Stressed And Tired, Start Here

 Meditation is an awareness practice, and the point is to begin noticing your thoughts, becoming the watcher of your thoughts.
 So it’s ok if you have 10,000 thoughts that come through when you sit down for 10 minutes.
 You don’t actually have to “quiet” them!

 Meditation teaches you how to notice your thoughts but not identify with them.
 You learn not to label the thoughts as good or bad, but rather that thoughts are like clouds just coming in and out across the sky-space of your mind.
-You learn to let thoughts go… that was huge for me.
+You learn to unhook and let thoughts go… that was huge for me.

 I first learned that meditation doesn’t mean quieting your mind from Ziva Meditation teacher Emily Fletcher in an interview with Dr Mark Hyman on his podcast, the Doctor’s Farmacy.
 You can check out their interview here